Juvenile Indigent Defense Delivery System

 The alternate public defender program represents indigent defendants when the public defender has a conflict.
 N.H.
 Rev. Stat.
 Ann. § 604-B:8.

 New Hampshire has no statutorily required or recommended training requirements or standards for attorneys representing youth in delinquency proceedings.

-New Hampshire youth have a waivable right to a trial by jury if they meet “the criteria for commitment to an adult correctional facility,” and their “disposition includes an order of conditional release extending beyond the juvenile’s age of majority.”
+New Hampshire youth have a waivable right to a trial by jury if they meet “the criteria for commitment to an adult correctional facility,” and their “disposition includes an order of conditional release extending beyond the [youth’s] age of majority.”
 N.H.
-Rev. Stat. § 169-B:19(III)-(c).
+Rev. Stat.
+Ann. § 169-B:19(III-c).

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 These are often promulgated at the state level, but may also be passed at the local court level instead of or in addition to statewide rules.
 New Hampshire’s delinquency proceedings are governed by the Rules of the Circuit Court of the State of New Hampshire-Family Division, Section 3: Juvenile Delinquency and Child in Need of Services.

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.